sixeyed/ecs/episodes/ecs-c3/README.md

 > Each repo has secrets for the bits it needs

-_Create a whole new Kubernetes cluster with Argo deployed and the APOD app setup:_
+_Check the whole new Kubernetes cluster:_

 https://github.com/sixeyed/apod-infra/actions?query=workflow%3A%22APOD+Infra+-+Create+AKS+Cluster%22

-> Trigger workflow (takes a few minutes).
-Check out [apod-aks-create.yml](https://github.com/sixeyed/apod-infra/blob/main/.github/workflows/apod-aks-create.yml), which does the work.
+> Check out [apod-aks-create.yml](https://github.com/sixeyed/apod-infra/blob/main/.github/workflows/apod-aks-create.yml), which does the work.

 When done, check the output to get the Argo UI info.
 Browse to get the app IP address.